coldshrine/study-notes/books/effective-java.md

 When there is no appropriate interface, just use the least specific class int he class hierarchy that provides the required functionality.

 ### Prefer interfaces to reflection

+Reflection allows one class to use another, even if the latter class did not exist when the former was compiled.
+This comes at a price: